Author and Page information

 Recent headlines in context

-When initially writing this, the BBC’s top story on prime time television was about a British child kidnapped in Portugal.
+When this page was initially written, the BBC’s top story on prime time television was about a British child kidnapped in Portugal.
 This is definitely a tragic story that needs reporting, but why, for the BBC and other British media outlets that pride themselves in outstanding international media coverage, is the plight of millions of children not daily headlines?

 Another recent tragedy that sustained days of headline and prime time media coverage was the Virginia Tech massacre’s in the US.
 When media critics at Media Lens asked for the BBC’s rationale for such sustained coverage compared to more people dying each day in Iraq and receiving just a few minutes in comparison, the BBC responded that it happens every day in Iraq.
 See Putting Virginia Tech in Perspective for the follow up from Media Lens.